jposluns/dns_lists/README.md

 # Comprehensive DNS Allowlist for Strict Ad Blocking

-This repository provides a curated **DNS allowlist** (whitelist) built to make the most aggressive DNS blocklists usable in home and enterprise-lab environments **without breaking legitimate services**.
+This repository provides a curated **DNS allowlist** (whitelist) built to make the most aggressive DNS blocklists usable in home and lab environments **without breaking legitimate services**.

 It is optimized for [AdGuard DNS](https://adguard-dns.io) but can also be used with [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome), [Pi-hole](https://pi-hole.net/), and other DNS-filtering systems.